 Relics are stubborn, holding on after their original purpose has faded.
 Those pesky emotions, ignited by an extremely sensitive warning system, may follow us for a lifetime.

-Our task, when experiencing unhelpful emotions, is to identify them, work through them and properly act in a manner that builds a better relationship.
-Our healing is delayed, with each explosive episode, hurting feelings, damaging trust, and recreating the agonies of the past.
-We can’t keep destroying relationships, hoping prince (or princess) charming will save us from this torturous cycle of destruction.
+Our task is to identify unhelpful emotions, work through them and properly act in a way that builds a better relationship (see Emotional Intimacy).
+Our healing is delayed, with each explosive episode, hurting feelings, damaging trust, and recreating the agonies of the past (see Relationship Drama).
+We can’t keep destroying relationships, hoping a prince (or princess) charming will save us from this torturous cycle of destruction.

 This is a difficult undertaking; we need help to navigate the unfamiliar halls of connection.
 Professional help, close friends, and a gentle understanding partner play important roles in changing the damaging relationship cycles haunting our lives.
 Poor relationship skills often limit our choices for partners; we typically default to people beset with their own relationship incompetencies.
 We hope that the similar shortcomings would facilitate mutual understanding, excusing each other’s relationship clumsiness; but too often this isn’t the case.

-Instead each other’s weaknesses become easy targets for blame, convenient culprits, providing ready-made justifications, ignoring our faults that menacingly intrude on intimacy.
+Instead, each other’s weaknesses become easy targets for blame, blasting convenient culprits that provide ready-made justifications, we need to stop ignoring our faults that menacingly intrude on intimacy.
 Some partners help; others hinder.
 We all have strengths and weaknesses.
 We all have limitations.
 When a partner lacks necessary emotional resources, our pains ignite their pains.
 The better we can manage our discomfort, the less we demand a partner to save us.
 Perhaps, they need us more than we need them.
 We can’t expect a partner to do all the healing work for us.

 Partners can support or interfere with the healing process.
 We must distinguish between personal responsibility and partner’s responsibility, being honest with ourselves, realizing our partner is not a terrible person; they struggle too, feeling real emotions, haunted by their own traumatizing histories.
 They need support too.
 If we constantly struggle with our demons to survive, we limit energy available to love and connect with the lover we have chosen.